emporous/community/docs/design.md

 A content query can be sent to multiple OCI registries.
 A user can specify which registries to query and prioritize registry results.
-If an artifact or aggregate references a link that cannot be resolved by any registry in the search domain, a field called `registryHint` will be used to add the registry will the required content to a discovered zone.
+If an artifact or aggregate references a link that cannot be resolved by any registry in the search domain, a field called `registryHint` will be used to add the registry with the required content to a discovered zone.

 ### Reference Types/Links